MiamiOH-CSE274/Portfolio/README.md

 In my constructor, I allocated memory on line 26.

-In my destructor, I deallocated the memory and set it to be NULL.
+In my destructor, I deallocated the memory and set it to be NULL, set a pointer to be NULL after doing deallocation is to avoid a pointer suffers from dangling pointer.

-Summary:

-My program does not leak meemory, and does not suffer from dangling pointers.